Lake Michigan

 2. First Street Beach/Douglas Park - a large park with all the amenities and a walkable pier.
 It says the waves can get big here.
 They also have a huge retro slide at the playground.

 3. Magoon Creek and Natural Area is south of town.
 More secluded, quiet.
-Has a restroom, but looks like a pretty narrow beach strip.1.5 mile hiking loop.
+Has a restroom, but looks like a pretty narrow beach strip.
+There is a 1.5 mile hiking loop.
 Up on the bluff you can watch big freighters out on the water.
 It’s also a good place to search for Petoskey stones.

 4. North Beach Access - best for beach walking and pets.
-You can walk the beach for miles without seeing a house.
-Never many people.
+You can walk the beach for miles without seeing anyone.
 A big boardwalk with a lot of steps to get down to the beach.

 5. Bar Lake Access - the website says due to high water levels there is no lake access at this time.